 - Both Priority and Due Date are sorted in the 'ascending order' (as indicated by the 123.)

-- Sorting as been 'applied to the branch' - which means that all sub levels of topic are sorted the same way.
-If this option was not ticked then only the immediate children would be sorted.
+- Sorting has NOT been 'applied to the branch' - which means that only immediate children are sorted.
+If this option was ticked then all descendants would also be sorted.

 - There are 2 buttons (Apply and Set.)

 - Apply will re-order the topics once.

 - Set will remember the sort rules and continuously keep those topics ordered.
 In this case a change in Priority would result in the topics being reordered automatically.

 - A maximum of 5 sort criteria can be configured for a given topic.